Valinhos

 Valinhos (/pt/) is a municipality (município) in the state of São Paulo, Brazil.
 It is the birthplace of Adoniran Barbosa.
 Valinhos is famous for its purple fig, the theme of its annual Fig Fest.
 It is part of the Metropolitan Region of Campinas.
-The population is 131,210 (as of 2020) in an area of 148.54 km2.
+The population is 126,325 (2022 Census) in an area of 148.54 km2.
 Its elevation is 660 m.
 Its name means 'little valleys' in Portuguese.

 History

 The city was founded on 2 December 1732 by Alexandre Simões Vieira.
 A passage between the villages of São Paulo and Jundiaí had been opened.
 The main economic foundation of the town in the 19th century was the production of coffee, figs and grapes.
 Later on, a railway was created to transport the products to the Port of Santos.

 Since the fig has been a town's symbol, the city counsel organizes the Festa do Figo (a traditional Fig Fest, attended by more than 75,000 people yearly).
 The city is mainly composed by closed neighbourhoods, condominium complexes and some residential buildings.
 There is also a Colégio Visconde de Porto Seguro.